For buying my first homeReviewed April 2026

 When is the grant paid?

-For purchases (e.g., off-the-plan), the grant is paid at settlement.
-For construction contracts (building a new home), it is paid when your first progress payment is requested by the builder.
-Apply through the Queensland Revenue Office, or through your lender — most lenders can process the FHOG application alongside your loan application.
+For purchases (e.g. off-the-plan), the grant is paid at settlement.
+For construction contracts, it's paid when the first progress payment is requested by the builder.
+Apply through the Queensland Revenue Office or via your lender; most lenders process the FHOG alongside your loan.

-Queensland does not offer a full stamp duty exemption for first home buyers in the way NSW and VIC do.
-Instead, it offers a concessional duty rate for owner-occupiers (not exclusive to first home buyers).
-However, first home buyers who are owner-occupiers receive the benefit of the concessional rate.
+Queensland doesn't offer a full stamp duty exemption for first home buyers the way NSW or VIC do.
+Instead, it offers a concessional duty rate for owner-occupiers, with a deeper concession for first home buyers.

 First Home Concession

-• Available for properties priced at $550,000 or less for homes (established or new)
+• Available for properties priced at $550,000 or less (established or new)

 • The property must be your first home in Australia and you must intend to occupy it within 12 months

-On a $500,000 home, a first home buyer in QLD pays approximately $8,750 in transfer duty — compared to $17,325 for a standard buyer (owner-occupier rate).
-The saving is substantial.
+On a $500,000 home, a first home buyer in QLD pays roughly $8,750 in transfer duty, versus about $17,325 for a standard buyer at the owner-occupier rate.
 Use our Stamp Duty Calculator for precise figures.

 Home Concession (not exclusive to first home buyers)

-• Regional First Home Buyer Guarantee: For buyers in regional Queensland.
-Moreton Bay, Gold Coast hinterland, and Sunshine Coast hinterland regional zones are popular.
-Property price cap applies.
+• Regional First Home Buyer Guarantee: For buyers purchasing in regional QLD.
+Moreton Bay, Gold Coast hinterland, and Sunshine Coast hinterland are popular zones.

-• Family Home Guarantee: 2% deposit for single parents. $125K income limit.
+• Family Home Guarantee: 2% deposit for single parents, income limit $125K.

-• Queensland Housing Finance Loan: For low-to-moderate income earners who cannot access a loan from a traditional lender.
+• Queensland Housing Finance Loan: For low-to-moderate income earners who can't access a loan from a traditional lender.
 Administered by Homes and Housing QLD.
 Check eligibility at qld.gov.au/housing.

-• Deposit assist (shared equity): Some Queensland credit unions and building societies offer shared equity arrangements for first home buyers — check with your broker or lender.
+• Deposit assist (shared equity): Some QLD credit unions and building societies offer shared-equity arrangements for first home buyers.
+Check with your broker or lender.

 • First Home Vacant Land Concession: For buyers purchasing vacant land to build their first home.
 Reduced transfer duty applies on land valued at $400,000 or less.